 submit the final proposal to IdeaConnection.

-Q: Are there some things that are important to a Solution Seeker that they might not mention?
+Are there some things that are important to a Client that they might not mention?

-Q: Will a Solution Seeker tell us what solutions they have already explored?
+Will a Client tell us what solutions they have already explored?

 afterwards you will be given due diligence documents to be signed and